Marietta College: Academics

 Marietta College is a Phi Beta Kappa liberal arts institution, requiring students to complete courses in Quantitative Reasoning, Artistic Expression, Civilization & Culture, Social Analysis, and Scientific Inquiry regardless of their major track.
-Additionally, students are required to have a secondary academic concentration, complete an out-of-classroom education experience, and achieve proficiency in a second language.
+Additionally, students are required to have a secondary academic concentration, and complete an out-of-classroom education experience.

 There are three honors tracks: curriculum honors, research honors, and college honors.
 The curriculum honors track provides a course of study for accomplished students.
 The research honors designation varies across disciplines but typically involves the writing and defense of a thesis.
 When a student completes the honors curriculum and successfully defends an honors thesis, they achieve college honors status.

 The McDonough Center for Leadership and Business at Marietta College started in 1986 with a $5.5 million gift from the Bernard P. McDonough family.
 With an inaugural cohort of 28 students, the center originally only offered a Certificate in Leadership Studies.
-The center today offers a bachelor's degree in International Leadership Studies, a minor, and a Certificate in Leadership Studies.
+The center today offers a bachelor's degree, a minor and a Certificate in Leadership Studies.
 There is also the Teacher Leadership Certificate (TLC), an academic program designed for students pursuing careers in education.

-Marietta College maintains a partnership with the University of International Relations, a university with ties to the Ministry of State Security of the People's Republic of China.

 Reputation and rankings

+In 2025 WSJ/College Pulse rankings, Marietta was ranked #4 in Student Experience, Best Salaries and Social Mobility in Ohio and #5 in Ohio for Best Value.
+Niche.com ranked Marietta the #1 Best Value College in Ohio.

-In 2021, Marietta was included in national rankings by U.S. News & World Report as #3 for Best Value Schools and #8 for Regional Colleges in the Midwest.
+In 2024, Washington Monthly ranked Marietta 32nd among 223 colleges that award almost exclusively bachelor's degrees in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+And in 2021, Marietta was included in national rankings by U.S. News & World Report as #3 for Best Value Schools and #8 for Regional Colleges in the Midwest.
 College Factual ranked Marietta #20 out of 80 Ohio schools.
-In 2024, Washington Monthly ranked Marietta 32nd among 223 colleges that award almost exclusively bachelor's degrees in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.